missionpinball/mpf-docs/config/instructions/dynamic_values.rst

 For example, you might want to have a shot called "jackpot" that scores a multiplier which is the number of shots made times 100k points.

-Without dynamic values, your scoring section would be static, like this:
+Without dynamic values, your variable_player (scoring) section would be static, like this:

 .. code-block:: yaml

    ##! mode: mode1
-   scoring:
+   variable_player:
       shot_jackpot_hit:
          score: 100000

 But let's say you have a player variable called "troll_hits" which holds the number of trolls hit that you want to multiply by 100,000 when the shot is made.
-You can use the "current_player" dynamic value in your scoring config like this:
+You can use the "current_player" dynamic value in your variable_player config like this:

 .. code-block:: mpf-config

    ##! mode: mode1
-   scoring:
+   variable_player:
       shot_jackpot_hit:
          score: current_player.troll_hits * 100000